Skip to content

 Published: at 01:23 PM

-I'm skeptical of certification programs, especially in the software industry.
-AWS certifications seemed different because they focus on how to build scalable and reliable services.
+I'm usually skeptical of certification programs, but AWS certifications felt different.
+They focus on how to build scalable and reliable services.
+My take on why they're worth it and how to prepare for the exams.

 June 2